spaziocodice/FragLink/README.md

 }
 ```

-To create a valid binding for your project, tied to your data source, you must create an implementation of the
+To create a valid binding in your project tied to your data source, you must create an implementation of

 `com.spaziocodice.labs.fraglink.service.impl.LinkedDataFragmentResolver`

-See the Wiki for further details and...have fun!
+See the Wiki for further details, and...have fun!